Ignacio-Rocca/golang/README.md

 # golang
-This repository includes material to study and exercises to practice
+This repository includes exercises in go to practice